Palm Theatre, San Luis Obispo: Present day

 Dee was the subject of an article in the Los Angeles Times entitled, "Art of Survival at the Art House."
 The article reported on the decline of independent film distribution networks relying on the waning influence of the Sundance Film Festival: "Sundance is at one end of the indie food chain: the Palm is at the other."

-The Palm Theatre continues to attract customers with its low prices.
-General admission to the theater is currently $7.50, two dollars less than the larger "Downtown Cinema" (also located in downtown San Luis Obispo), also located in downtown San Luis Obispo.
-Additionally, the Palm Theatre holds “Matinee Mondays” every Monday, with five dollar matinee-priced general admission tickets all day long.
-In 2007, The Palm Theatre raised ticket prices by $.50 as a result of a raise in the minimum wage.
-In regards to this increase, Palm Theatre general manager Jack Conroy told the Cal Poly student newspaper, Mustang Daily, "We're still a business.
-We have to make decisions in order to stay viable."
-The Palm Theatre also keeps prices on refreshments low, offering “dollar popcorn” at all times.

 Despite the Palm's location in the popular downtown San Luis Obispo shopping area, and the presence of two colleges in the city, student patrons do not provide for a substantial amount of the theater's revenues.
 Due to the theater's choice to often show more esoteric films, the Palm Theatre has continually had a difficult time attracting the college community.
 This is likely due to the Palm's close proximity to both the Fremont Theater and Downtown Cinemas, both of which show more mainstream movies and Hollywood blockbusters.
 Rather, it is the senior citizen population of San Luis Obispo and the surrounding communities in the area that frequently fill the seats on Saturday and Sunday afternoons.